 1. Take accountability

+How to forgive myself for cheating without coming clean to my partner, you wonder?
 Recognize that you screwed up, that your cheating was a choice you made, even if it was a one-off.
 Rather than thinking, “I cheated and can’t live with myself”, understand that you’ll have to.
 This is on you and you will need to cope with it and live with yourself every day.
 Yes, you need to forgive yourself for ruining your marriage or relationship, but that doesn’t mean you shrug off responsibility for what you did.

-“I had a one-night stand while I was away on a conference,” says Kate, a software engineer.
-“I kept telling myself it was nothing and I didn’t need to tell my husband because it didn’t matter.
+“I had a one-night stand while I was away at a conference,” says Kate, a software engineer, “I kept telling myself it was nothing and I didn’t need to tell my husband because it didn’t matter.
 But it kept building up inside me, and I hated myself for months afterward.
 I didn’t tell my husband because by then I was a mess and I didn’t think he needed to deal with knowing I had cheated.
 All I could think was, “I will never forgive myself for cheating.”
 It took me a long time to realize that messing myself up wasn’t going to help me or save my marriage.
 I had to face facts and move on.”

 The journey to figuring out how to forgive yourself for cheating and not telling begins with introspection, acknowledgment and acceptance of accountability.
 Don’t beat yourself up or sink into a black hole of guilt over your affair or one-night stand – that’s not going to help you or your partner.
 Acknowledge what you’ve done and what it might say about you and your relationship.
 Work on it, work on yourself, and hopefully look ahead.